ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 * File and calendar sharing
 * Manage code and other business artifacts

-> **Note:** In general, we don't recommend hosting your own email service.
+**Note:** In general, we don't recommend hosting your own email service.
-> Managing an email server is complicated, particularly keeping it secure and
+Managing an email server is complicated, particularly keeping it secure and free of spam.
-> free of spam.
+{: .notice }

 ## Architecture overview